-This thematic review considers IFSA, including sibling and intra-family sexual abuse and highlights key practice issues found in Oxfordshire learning reviews.
+This thematic review considers intra-familial sexual abuse, including sibling abuse, and highlights key practice issues found in Oxfordshire learning reviews.
 It links with national research & other learning reviews.

 The review gives an overview of findings and learning for building confidence & strengthening practice when working with situations of IFSA.